nodejs/node/doc/api/stream.md

     console.log(chunk); // Will print 2 and then 3
   }

-  console.log(readable.destroyed); // true, stream was totally consumed }
+  console.log(readable.destroyed); // True, stream was totally consumed }

 async function printSymbolAsyncIterator(readable) {